A collector update.

 - Heat did it's thing.

-Sal was kind enough to send a brand new set of headers and proactively updated the merge collector design with 2x bolts to add a reliability net to potential collector slippage.
+Infinity suggested to re-use a previous merge collector design with 2x bolts to add a reliability net to potential collector slippage.
+It had been abandoned during design revisions.

 The bolts are threaded through a welded tunnel on the collectors and 2x runners.